ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 registrations easy and fast.
-After the domain has been registered the there are really three options on who maintains the DNS zone that is loaded on the "primary" DNS servers for the domain this can be the Registrant, Registar, or a third party.
+After the domain has been registered the there are really three options on who maintains the DNS zone that is loaded on the "primary" DNS servers for the domain this can be the Registrant, Registrar, or a third party.

-Unfortunatley the ease to make changes differes for each one of these options.
-The Registrant needs to use the interface that the registar provides to update NS and DS records.
+Unfortunately the ease to make changes differs for each one of these options.
+The Registrant needs to use the interface that the registrar provides to update NS and DS records.
 The Registrar on the other hand can make changes directly into the registration system.
 The third party operator on the hand needs to go through the Registrant to update any delegation information.

-Current system does not work well, there are many examples of failures including the inabilty to upload DS records du to non-support by Registar interface, the registrant forgets/does-not perform action but tools proceed with key rollover without checking that the new DS is in place.
+Current system does not work well, there are many examples of failures including the inability to upload DS records du to non-support by Registrar interface, the registrant forgets/does-not perform action but tools proceed with key rollover without checking that the new DS is in place.
 Another common failure is the DS record is not removed when the DNS operator changes from one that supports DNSSEC signing to one that does not.

-The failures result either inabilty to use DNSSEC or in validation failures that case the domain to become invalid and all users that are behind validating resolvers will not be able to to access the domain.
+The failures result either inability to use DNSSEC or in validation failures that case the domain to become invalid and all users that are behind validating resolvers will not be able to to access the domain.